-Intestinal Care Center
+Intestinal Care and Rehabilitation Program

 Liver Transplant Program

-Inaugurated in 1987, the Liver Transplant program at IU Health has transplanted livers in more than 150 children with severe liver disease.
+Inaugurated in 1987, the Liver Transplant Program at IU Health has transplanted livers in more than 150 children with severe liver disease.
 Children are sometimes placed on the liver transplant list if they have an inherited metabolic condition such as Wilson’s disease, alpha-1 antitrypsin deficiency or a urea cycle defect.